kyanha/veilid/DEVELOPMENT.md

 Development requires:

-* Android Studio
 * Xcode, preferably latest version
 * Homebrew [here](https://brew.sh)
+* Rust

+Optionally, to build for Android:

+* Android Studio
 * Android SDK and NDK
-* Rust

 You will need to use Android Studio [here](https://developer.android.com/studio) to maintain your Android dependencies.
 Use the SDK Manager in the IDE to install the following packages (use package details view to select version):